FWasik/hydro-sys/README.md

 - [REDOC delivered by Swagger](http://localhost:8000/redoc/)

+##### !!!
+WARNING !!!
+To use Swagger, you must:

+1. Obtain an access token from the `/api/token` endpoint (you can use superuser credentials which you used).
+2. Click the "Authorize" button.
+3. Enter the token in the field as: Bearer <YOUR_ACCESS_TOKEN>.

 ## How to run unittests
 To run unittests, you need to attach to the running container exactly as shown in the second paragraph.
 Then, run the following command: